C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 2. Activate the plugin through the WordPress admin.
 3. Navigate to **WP Admin → EVE Trade Tools**.
 4. Configure your external database connection.
-5. Run the Fuzzwork import to populate required reference data.
+5. Download the SDE ZIP from https://developers.eveonline.com/static-data.
+6. Upload the ZIP (or enter its server-side path) using the EVE SDE Import card.
-6. Configure hubs/structures and run price pulls manually or via schedule.
+7. Configure hubs/structures and run price pulls manually or via schedule.

 == Frequently Asked Questions ==